Which? super-complaint on payment scams

 Find out what we're doing and what happens next

-This page tells you more about the complaint, what we are doing, the time-frames and next steps, as well as providing further information about super-complaints more generally.
+This page tells you more about the super-complaint from Which?, what we are doing, the time-frames and next steps, as well as providing further information about super-complaints more generally.

 We received the super-complaint, ‘Consumer safeguards in the market for push payments', on 23 September 2016.

-Specifically, Which? believes an investigation is needed to address the following:
+Specifically, Which? believed an investigation is needed to address the following:

 On 16 December 2016 we published our formal response to the super-complaint.

-- The way banks currently work together in responding to reports of APP scams needs to improve.
+- The way banks worked together to respond to scams needed to improve

-- There is some evidence to suggest that some banks could do more to identify potentially fraudulent incoming payments and to prevent accounts falling under the influence of scammers.
+- There was evidence to suggest more could be done to identify fraudulent incoming payments and prevent accounts from being under the influence of scammers

-- The data available on the scale and types of APP scams is of poor quality.
+- The data available on the type and scale of scams is of poor quality